Staff Biographies

 Kayla Sergent

 She joined the Foundation in 2021 as an administrative coordinator and quickly rose to operations manager.
-She graduated from the University of California, Santa Barbara with a double major in environmental studies and sociology.
+When she started an MBA program at San Diego State University in 2024, she transitioned to part-time work as a programs specialist.